 GC: Can you tell me a little about your father and grandfather’s work?
 Did you learn your craft directly from your father?

 NH: My grand-grandfather, grandfather, and father have been cabinetmakers and carpenters, wherefore I grew up eating sawdust and was lucky to be hanging out in the shop, watching them work, and building my very first rudimentary toys.
 Dad and (during holidays) Grandpa were always very present and took the time to explain things to me – how to use the tools properly, etc.

 GC: When did you become interested in building guitars?

 NH: As a young kid of 11 years, I started to play the guitar in local bands.
-My first custom guitar, incidentally, was built by my father because the one he had purchased for me in his opinion was not worth the money he laid down for it.
-When I finished senior high school I did an apprenticeship in cabinetmaking.
-I was thinking of a career as an interior designer or architect, maybe even as a professional musician, but a couple of years later (1993) I discovered the guitar building school in Formentera (Spain) where I later joined as a teacher between 2001 and 2004.
-This school infected me with the guitar building bug and I started to devote all of my time working on guitars.
+My first custom guitar, incidentally, was built by my father because the one he had purchased for me, in his opinion, was not worth the money he laid down for it.
+When I finished senior high school, I did an apprenticeship in cabinetmaking.
+I was thinking of a career as an interior designer or architect, maybe even as a professional musician, but a couple of years later (1993), I discovered the guitar building school in Formentera (Spain), where I later became a faculty member between 2001 and 2004.
+This school infected me with the guitar building bug, and I started to devote my time working on guitars.

 GC: What was the first guitar you built?

 NH: The first guitar that I built was a thinner Les Paul with an oil/wax finish in 1993, while attending the guitar building school (www.formentera-guitars.com).
 Mahogany body & neck, maple top, maple bound ebony board, matching headstock.